vercel/next.js/docs/upgrading.md

 ### SWC replacing Babel

 Next.js now uses Rust-based compiler [SWC](https://swc.rs/) to compile JavaScript/TypeScript.
-This new compiler is up to 17x faster than Babel when compiling individual files and up to 5x faster Fast Refresh.
+This new compiler is up to 17x faster than Babel when compiling individual files and up to 5x faster than Fast Refresh.

 Next.js provides full backwards compatibility with applications that have [custom Babel configuration](https://nextjs.org/docs/advanced-features/customizing-babel-config).
 All transformations that Next.js handles by default like styled-jsx and tree-shaking of `getStaticProps` / `getStaticPaths` / `getServerSideProps` have been ported to Rust.